developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 ## Overview

 **StageNow 4.1 (and higher) supports Dynamic Staging**, which allows certain compatible data-entry fields in a StageNow Profile to be populated with values from a file when staging barcodes (or `.bin` files) are generated.
-This permits the Staging Administrator to create a **single Profile that can configure devices differently** depending on variations of how and/or where the devices are to be used.
+This permits the Staging Administrator to create **many barcodes from a single Profile, each of which can configure devices differently** depending on variations of how and/or where the devices are to be used.
+Dynamic Staging also supports `.bin` files, which are used to stage devices from USB or SD card storage.

 **Dynamic Staging simplifies staging based on...**